 Although many Pre-Hispanic peoples have lived here, perhaps the most well-known are the Aymara of the highland plains, the Mapuches of the central region, and the Patagonians in the far south.

-The history of Chile, from the time of its independence under the leadership of Bernardo O’Higgins, is marked by a series of changes.
+The history of Chile, from the time of its independence under the leadership of Bernardo O’Higgins to today, has been marked by a series of changes.
 The democratic movements led to the implementation of successive constitutional texts that culminated in the creation of a presidential republic from 1925 to 1973.
 A military coup in 1973 marked the beginning of a dark period of Chilean history until the country transitioned to a democratic state in 1990 under Patricio Aylwin.
-Michelle Bachelete was the first female Chilean president to occupy La Moneda Palace.
+Michelle Bachelete was the first female Chilean president to occupy La Moneda Palace in 2006.